bunsanweb/anatta-engine/examples/readme.md

 The "store" peer is a static web site that has a list of "app" as a app descriptor `inst.json` with all files  related the `agent`s.
-The "host" peer manages URLs stored in `inst.json`s to run as the sub `engine` to access browsers.
+The "host" peer manages `inst.json` URLs of each "app" to run as the sub `engine` to access browsers.

 - How to use sub `engine`s in `agent`